Background pattern

 Your doctor should not administer a double dose.

-You should not notice any effects from Anidulafungina when your doctor suspends your treatment with Anidulafungina.
+You should not notice any of the effects of Anidulafungin when your doctor stops your treatment with Anidulafungin.

-Your doctor may prescribe another medication after treatment with Anidulafungina to continue treating your fungal infection or prevent a relapse.
+Your doctor may prescribe another medicine after treatment with Anidulafungin to continue treating your fungal infection or to prevent a relapse.

-If the initial symptoms of the infection return, consult your doctor or other healthcare professional immediately.
+If the initial symptoms of the infection recur, consult your doctor or other healthcare professional immediately.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Some of these side effects will be taken into account by your doctor when monitoring your response and condition.

-Rarely, life-threatening allergic reactions have been reported during anidulafungin administration, which may include difficulty breathing with wheezing (a high-pitched sound when breathing) or worsening of a pre-existing rash.
+Rarely, life-threatening allergic reactions have been reported during the administration of anidulafungin, which may include difficulty breathing with wheezing or worsening of a pre-existing rash.

-Severe side effects – immediately inform your doctor or any other healthcare professional if any of the following side effects occur:
+Serious side effects – tell your doctor or other healthcare professional immediately if you experience any of the following side effects:

 • Redness or flushing.

-• Sudden contraction of the respiratory muscles resulting in wheezing or coughing.
+• Sudden contraction of the muscles that line the airways resulting in wheezing or coughing.

 Very common side effects (may affect more than 1 in 10 people):